LucasSteer/lucassteer_website/README.md

 ## TODO

-Fix Nav bar not being consistent height depending on page content
+* Fix favicon not displaying on myexperiences

 ### My experiences

-* Add a card for each experience
-* Fill out work experiences
 * Look into accessible options for displaying content in a more compact way (maybe have a slide transition on click to show content in same place, or to expand the card to show content below)